psamsotha/jersey-properties/README.md

 This project contains an extension feature for the injection of arbitrary properties into Jersey 2.x resources and providers.
-Properties can be obtained from properties files or any other arbitrary source of properties.
+Properties can be obtained from properties files or any other arbitrary source of key/value pairs.

-This module had been built with Jersey 2.8, and tested with the latest (as of this writing) 2.22.1.
-This means that it will not work for 2.6 (as it used features not introduced until 2.8), for those needed to stick with Java 6.
+This module has been built with Jersey 2.8, and tested with the latest (as of this writing) 2.22.1.
+This means that it will not work for 2.6 (as it uses features not introduced until 2.8), for those needed to stick with Java 6.

 ## Maven Dependency (currently not available)